iota-community/X-Team_IOTA_WebAssembly/README.md

 ## 🎯 Initiative Goals

-The IOTA WebAssebly(Wasm) Initiative is in phase [alpha implementation, ready for review, research phase].
+The IOTA WebAssembly(Wasm) Initiative is in phase [alpha implementation, ready for review, research phase].
 We are currently focused on improving the IOTA Experience around the following goals:

 **Insert goals you would like to achive and delete this line**